YottaDB/YDBDoc/ProgGuide/internatn.rst

 Be mindful of the following items as you define your patcode table.

-* YottaDB/GT.M loads a table name can only be loaded once during an invocation of a process.
+* YottaDB loads a table name can only be loaded once during an invocation of a process.
 Changes a loaded table do not apply to running processes that have already reference that table.
-* The table name "M" is a reserved designation for standard M, which is included in the YottaDB/GT.M run-time library.
+* The table name "M" is a reserved designation for standard M, which is included in the YottaDB run-time library.
 * Standard patcodes A and E cannot be explicitly redefined.
 A is always the union of codes U and L; E always designates the set of all characters.
-* The C pattern code you define is used by YottaDB/GT.M to determine those characters which are to be treated as unprintable.
+* The C pattern code you define is used by YottaDB to determine those characters which are to be treated as unprintable.
 All characters not defined as C are treated as printable.
 * In UTF-8 mode, M standard patcodes (A,C,L,U,N,P,E) work with Unicode characters.
 Application developers can neither change their default classification nor define the non-standard patcodes ((B,D,F-K,M,O,Q-T,V-X) beyond the ASCII subset.
 This means that the pattern tables cannot contain characters with codes greater than the maximum ASCII code 127.

 ++++++++++++++++++++++